informationgrid/ingrid-docker/README.md

 In this configuration the Editor and the Keycloak require to be called with http:// /and not https://)

-Some pages of the portal are secured via http-auth as defined in `./apache/passwdfile.ingrid` and in `.apache/vhost.conf`.
+Some pages of the portal are secured via http-auth as defined in `./nginx/auth/passwdfile.ingrid` and in `.nginx/conf.d/default.conf.template`.
 The default logins are admin/admin and ingrid/ingrid.
 The logins for all iplugs are also admin/admin as default.
+Except the admin GUI for portal which is `Adm1nAdm1n`

 The containers can be restarted at any time.
 Possible running indexing processes are automatically cleaned up.
 If you change the configuration of a service via the files in this repository, you have to restart the container to apply them.

 You can comment out services from the `docker-compose.yml` to disable them.

 Almost each service has an own administration web gui.
-You can find the url needed to access them in the file `apache/vhost.conf`.
+You can find the url needed to access them in the file `nginx/conf.d/default.conf.template`.

 ## Remarks for Mac Users